Credit: SaskParks

 Explore the Batoche NHS

-Journey to a time when the Metis settled on the banks of Saskatchewan River.
-Learn the history of the final battle of Northwest Resistance of 1885 between the Metis provincial government and the Canadian government.
-There are several walking trails to enjoy including the popular Li pchi shmayn walking trail.
+Journey to a time when the Metis settled on the banks of the Saskatchewan River.
+Learn the history of the final battle of the Northwest Resistance of 1885 between the Metis provincial government and the Canadian government.
+There are several walking trails to enjoy, including the popular Li pchi shmayn walking trail.
 Look out for red chairs at the Batoche!
-From July to August you can use the Ride the Batoche shuttle to explore from 9 am to 4:30 pm.
+From July to August, you can use the Ride the Batoche shuttle to explore from 9 am to 4:30 pm.
 Shuttle tours can be booked in advance.
-Around 3.5 h drive from Regina.
+Around a 3.5-hour drive from Regina.

 Visit a Science Park